Quake of magnitude 6.5 strikes in China's Sichuan province: USGS

 A quake in Sichuan in May 2008 killed almost 70,000 people.

-(Writing by Nick Macfie and Ben Blanchard; Editing by Catherine Evans and Ian Geoghegan)
+(Writing by Nick Macfie and Ben Blanchard; Editing by Alison Williams and Ian Geoghegan)